 In Aug.
 1920 the businessmen of Carver unanimously agreed to remodel the barns on Riverside Park's Carver County Fairgrounds for better use by the county's farmers.
 The fair management would donate the barns cost-free and the businessmen would pay the remodeling expenses.
 The barns would not only be used at fair time, but were planned to be used also for sales of purebred hogs and livestock in order to keep Carver one of the progressive business centers.
-During the 1920s and 1930s the Carver County Fairgrounds were yet located at the east end of Riverside Park.
+During the 1920s and 1930s the Carver County Fairgrounds were located at the east end of Riverside Park.
 A center road ran east-to-west down Riverside Park.
 At the east end there was a circular road with buildings and barns inside and outside of the circle.
-On the outside of the north half of the circle were a ballfield, a poultry barn, a horse and mule barn, and a hog barn.
-On the outside half of the south side of the circle was a cattle barn, bleachers, a stage, and the county fair office.
+On the outside of the north half of the circle were a balfield, a poultry barn, a horse and mule barn, and a hog barn.
+On the outside half of the south side of the circle was a pumphouse, a schools building, and a homemakers building.
+Inside the north half of the circle was a cattle barn, bleachers, a stage, and the county fair office.
 Inside the south half of the circle was a picnic shelter, the Riverside Pavilion from 1898-1925, and the riverside Ballroom from 1930-1985.

 When Carver finally gave up hosting the fair at Riverside Park some of its buildings were relocated to the Waconia Fairgrounds.
 Of those, the Ozzie's Deli building and the Waconia Lions Club building are the only Riverside Park buildings yet surviving.
-Curtis Raddatz bought the fairgrounds' office building and had it moved north of the water tower and to the east side of today's Old Carver Road and railroad tracks and converted it to a dwelling house.
+The balance of the Riverside Park fair buildings were sold to Fred and George Hebeisen and moved to their Dahlgren farm along County Road # 43 in Carver County, where they were converted to farm buildings.